 Starting a company and trying to change the world is not an easy task.
 That’s why startups failure has never been a surprise in the business world.
 In fact, more startups have a higher chance of failing than succeeding.
 According to Forbes, 90% of startups fail.
 If you’re seriously thinking about how to sustain your startup then it is not an accident that you’ve found this article.
 It provides awareness for everyone involved in the small business environment.
 It’s from failure we learn our best lessons.
+Here is the guide for startups to fail.
+So be careful.

 1. Raising Funds Too Early

-Some business owners make the mistake of trying to raise funds at their early stage.
+Some business owners make the mistake of trying to raise funds at an early stage.
 They overestimate future revenues, minimize challenges and obstacles and focus on fundraising.
 After getting funded, few months down the line they find themselves unable to scale the business and meet the investors’ expectations.
 They end up in huge stress thinking of how to get things done.
 Many startups failed because of that and had to shut down.
-It’s particularly important for startups in their early stage to be patient when it comes to fundraising.
+It’s an important guide for startups in their early stage to be patient when it comes to fundraising.

 2. Running Out Of Cash

 It can take 1, 2, 3 years even more for a business before being profitable.
 So it needs cash during this period to survive.
-Unfortunately, many startups fail due to lack of cash flow.
+Unfortunately, many startups fail due to a lack of cash flow.
 So if you don’t want to shut down before your startup picks then find other ways to make extra income.
 One great way to keep money flowing is to take a part-time or temporary job until you can fully support yourself with your business.

 3. Unrealistic Offers